shader-slang/shader-slang.github.io/features.md

 * CUDA-compatible C++ source code
 * CPU-compatible C++ source code

-The Slang toolset does not enforce a "lowest common denominator" appraoch, and instead strives to make it possible to take advantage of platform- or API-specific functionality when it is crucial to meeting performance goals.
+The Slang toolset does not enforce a "lowest common denominator" approach, and instead strives to make it possible to take advantage of platform- or API-specific functionality when it is crucial to meeting performance goals.

 Because the Slang compiler supports output of high-level source code, support for additional platforms can be added easily.

 # Parameter Blocks: Simple and Efficient Shader Parameter Binding

-The Vulkand / Direct3D 12 APIs introduced the ideas of descriptor sets / tables, which provide a way to reduce the overhead of binding values to shader parameters by grouping those parameters into coarse-grained blocks.
+The Vulkan / Direct3D 12 APIs introduced the ideas of descriptor sets / tables, which provide a way to reduce the overhead of binding values to shader parameters by grouping those parameters into coarse-grained blocks.
 An important challenge in adopting descriptor sets/tables in existing GLSL / HLSL is that they require using tedious and manual annotation of every single shader parameter.

 For example, consider an HLSL shader that want to pass material and camera parameters as distinct sets/tables, and that needs to work on both D3D and Vulkan.
 A typical approach when using vanilla HLSL and the dxc compiler might be: